mcduryea/Intro-to-Bioinformatics/TidyAnalysesInR.md

 Including a narrative alongside any analysis is extremely important.
 It is difficult for someone to simply read your code and immediately know what you are doing.
 Walking a reader through your thought process is helpful.
 As a reminder, Quarto notebooks allow you to mix R-code and text -- in general, code chunks appear with a grey background while text appears over a white background.

-+ Add a new heading to your notebook, titled *Data Manipulation*.
++ Add a new heading to your notebook, titled *Data Manipulation* (remember, you can do this by typing a forward slash and choosing *Heading 2* from the list of options).
 + Write a few sentences below the header to remind yourself that we'll be learning how to use R code to manipulate data in this section.
 In particular, we'll learn how to filter rows, subset columns, group data, and compute summary statistics.
-+ Since you've seen the `head()` of the `penguins` data frame, create a bulleted list of questions you are interested in answering in your analysis.
++ Since you've seen the `head()` of the `penguins` data frame, create a bulleted list of questions you are interested in answering in your analysis (you can use forward slash to format a list, too!).

 ### Data Manipulation and Summarization